-- 2) Begin reading all materials as soon as they are assigned.
-Individual Folders are given in the left hand column of the iLearn course pertaining to the current topic.
-Topics will open up sequentially so consistent effort is expected.
+- 2) Familiarize yourself with BrightSpace, if you have not used it before. - 3) Begin reading all materials as soon as they are assigned.
+Individual Modules will be able to be accessed according to the course calendar.
+Once a module is opened, it will stay opened but you will not have the ability to work ahead.
+Since modules will open up sequentially, consistent effort is expected.
 The calendar will specify which topic we are on and will also have specific dates for assignments that are due.
-The forum discussions will assume that you are prepared.
+The discussions will assume that you are prepared.
 We will be moving quickly through the religions and the discussion depends on timely posting.
-The forum will be locked as the next forum opens.
-This means that only one forum discussion will go on at a time.
-No credit will be given for any late postings. - 3) Log in on a daily basis.
-The introductory forum will expect a prompt response as soon as the course opens so that all classmates can introduce themselves. - 4) The syllabus will be posted online and can also be accessed in the course as soon as it is opened to students.
+The discussion will be locked as the next discussion opens.
+This means that only one discussion will go on at a time.
+There will be no possibility to add posts after the forum has ended. - 4) Log in on a daily basis.
+The introductory discussion will expect a prompt response as soon as the course opens so that all classmates can introduce themselves. - 5) The syllabus will be posted online and can also be accessed in the course as soon as it is opened to students.
 Please take your time to go through the syllabus thoroughly and to understand all course requirements and timing issues.
-If you have questions before the course opens, e-mail me promptly at John.McPhee@Marist.edu After the course opens please only use the message link in iLearn to correspond with me.
-You can depend on a prompt response to any question within 24 hours.
-If a phone response is needed, please e-mail me with phone number that you can be reached at and I will return your call ASAP. - 5) Since the course will take place for only 28 days, it is essential that all days be utilized.
-Please judge time appropriately in terms of the holiday period.
-Work needs to progress even if you are otherwise occupied with holiday events.
+If you have questions before the course opens, e-mail me promptly at John.McPhee@Marist.edu You can depend on a prompt response to any question within 24 hours.
+If a phone response is needed, please e-mail me with phone number that you can be reached at and I will return your call ASAP.

+6) Since the course will take place for only 8 weeks, it is essential that the student be available throughout the term.
+Please judge time appropriately in terms any planned vacation or holiday activity (4th of July).
 IF there are any reasons that this poses a problem, please do NOT proceed with this class.

-The course will be open to you starting at 12 noon EST on Friday, December 16, 2022.
-As soon as you gain access, look at the Announcements where additional information about the course and about procedures will be posted.
+The course will be open to you starting on Monday, June 3, 2024.
+As soon as you gain access, look at Start Here tab where additional information about the course and about procedures will be posted.
+You can add information to the Introductory Discussion as soon as you gain access.
 I look forward to working with each of you and I hope that this religious studies course will meet your needs and we will all learn from each other.